Why it’s important to network with recruiters

 Why a polite two minute networking conversation is so important

 Even if you are not active on the job market it is always useful being open towards approach calls.
-I can understand multiple calls can become intrusive – but simply changing contact settings on LinkedIn will deter all but the most crassly insensitive.
+I can understand multiple calls can become intrusive.
+However, simply changing contact settings on LinkedIn will deter all but the most crassly insensitive.

 The latest Market Research from Execunet indicates that search companies contact 65% of candidates via networking and their own data bases, with an additional 14% coming from general research ( passive candidate identification).
-With more than 80% of openings comprising what has become known as ” the hidden job market” , the motivation for individuals to make themselves highly visible to search professionals or directly in contact with them, should be seriously compelling.
+A number of openings are not advertised widely (it’s not as many as the urban myths maintain) which has become known as “the hidden job market.”
+This is more of a networked market and means that individuals need to make themselves highly visible to search professionals or directly in contact with them.

-Some individuals have also expressed concern about being openly connected to search professionals in this way, fearing it may be seen as a sign of instability or disloyalty to their existing employer.
-Truthfully, as companies have laid off millions in the past 18 months and job creation is slow at picking up, the concept of loyalty is being constantly redefined.
+Some individuals have also expressed concern about being openly connected to search professionals in this way.
+They fear it may be seen as a sign of instability or disloyalty to their existing employer.
+Truthfully, as companies are very willing to lay off employees as we have seen, the concept of loyalty is being constantly redefined.
 My own view that not to work with reputable professionals or specialists is simply short-sighted.

 If you need support with your networking strategy – get in touch NOW!